Manfredss/Fine-tuning-LLM/README.md

 # Finetuning LLM
-This project is followed the tutorial provided by Lamini (lamini.ai)
+This project is followed the tutorial provided by Lamini (https://www.lamini.ai).